If It Makes You Happy: Chart performance

-Music video
+Music videos

-Two different music videos for the song were made; both were directed by Keir McFarlane.
+Two different music videos for the song were made, both were directed by Keir McFarlane.
 The first was shot entirely in black-and-white.
 It begins with Crow in an apartment, donning a black raincoat.
 She then walks down a city street, rides a subway, is shown on a boardwalk, buys coffee at a mall, and then returns to the apartment.
 The second video was shot in color and features Crow in the Endangered Species section of the Natural History Museum of Los Angeles County.
 She is dressed in a leopard-print fur coat and Yves Saint Laurent leather boots.

 Impact and legacy

 Q Magazine placed "If It Makes You Happy" at number 663 in their list of the "1001 Best Songs Ever" in 2003.
 Slant Magazine listed it at number 92 in their ranking of "The 100 Best Singles of the 1990s" in 2011, writing, "After allegations that she was simply a pretty mouthpiece for her Tuesday Night Music Club, Sheryl Crow had a lot to prove with her sophomore effort.
 Originally conceived as a country song by co-writer Jeff Trott, the self-produced lead single, 'If It Makes You Happy', was a pointed departure from the gin-soaked roots-pop of Tuesday Night Music Club, starting with its heavy electric guitar riff and plodding drum beat, but not ending there.
 Crow's lyrics are a reflection on the massive success of her debut, with her stint at the muddy, mosquito-ridden Woodstock '94 festival serving as a metaphorical narrative for the stinging accusations and acrimony that followed."